Kurt Gouveia: Coaching career

 After his retirement as a player, Gouveia coached linebackers at the professional level as the linebackers coach for the Sacramento Mountain Lions of the United Football League.

 He later became the linebackers coach and defensive coordinator at Brevard College (NCAA Division III, Brevard, NC).

 Gouveia was added to the coaching staff at Hawaii in 2014, serving as the team's linebackers coach for the season.
 He was moved to outside linebackers in 2015 following the hire of defensive coordinator Tom Mason, who coached the inside linebackers.
 He was re-named the linebackers coach for the final game of the 2015 season after Mason was assigned to an administrative role.

 In 2019, he was named linebackers coach for the DC Defenders of the XFL.

 Personal life

+Gouveia's oldest son, Landon Keola Gouveia, played football at the University of Hawaii and Catawba College.
+He is currently a high school head varsity football coach.

 Gouveia's son Jeron Gouveia-Winslow played football at Virginia Tech and was the safeties coach and co-special teams coordinator at Brevard College from 2017-2019 and is currently the Virginia Tech Assistant Director of Player Personnel.

 Gouveia is of Portuguese and Hawaiian descent.
-Kurt is married to Julie Anne Gouveia, and they have a 20-year-old son Dalton Olamana-Gouveia; Dalton played linebacker for the University of Hawaii.
+Kurt is married to Julie Anne Gouveia, and they have a son, Dalton Olamana Gouveia; Dalton played linebacker for the University of Hawaii.